 - Measure everything before you start to ensure the correct material measurements

 - Apply the glue with a roller and lay the wallpaper out on a trestle table to make glue application easy

 If you’re inspired to explore using wallpaper in your home, you might like to check out this A-Z of wallpaper textures.

-Were you brave enough to DIY wallpaper?
+Have these tips to use wallpaper inspired you to revamp a space in your home?
+Or were you brave enough to DIY wallpaper?
 We’d love to hear your story in the comments below and hope these tips to use wallpaper help you!